Cliff-JKL/user-tag/README.md

 ## Description

-This is a test task app with User and Tag Entities CRUD realisation.
+This is a test task app with User and Tag Entities CRUD realization.

 The app is built with NestJS framework and PostgreSQL Database.